How to Pick Your Perfect Wedding Ceremony Theme (Updated for 2022)

 You and your bridesmaids should be dressed in silk and lace evoking immediate romance.
 For the ultimate in romantic, arrive at the ceremony in a horse-pulled carriage that can whisk you and your husband to the reception.
 At the reception, continue the romantic flower theme with an incredible cake decorated with large blooms.
 And decorate the tables with satin and lace napkins and cloths.

 - Retro Wedding Ceremony Theme

-If the 80’s are your zeitgeist, Boho is your style.
+If the ’80s are your zeitgeist, Boho is your style.
 Have a singer play “Endless Love” before the ceremony.
-For the Boho theme, decorate the aisles and altar section is large, colorful flowers.
+For the Boho theme, decorate the aisles, and the altar section with large colorful flowers.
 No delicate roses here.
 A popular Boho trend is to skip the rose pedal-covered aisle and decorate the aisle with a plush, colorful carpet instead that creates a different type of texture.
 These themes work for both indoors and outdoors weddings.

 Each of the eras has its own hairstyles and makeup, with a particular emphasis on a dark, powerful red lipstick.
 The following wedding hair styles can be incorporated into a variety of themes and can accommodate any era.
 For a retro wedding, vintage clothing stores are you best friend, or check out the following ageless wedding gowns.

 - Modern Wedding Theme

 A modern wedding ceremony can take place in some unusual wedding venues, such as an art gallery, aquarium, botanical garden, or zoo.
 The modern bridal couple wants something unusual and aesthetically pleasing.
 The advantage of a modern wedding ceremony is that the surroundings themselves are the wedding decorations.